Hugo Ekitike’s ice-cold finishing will give Newcastle fans goosebumps

 Hugo Ekitike is nowhere near their level just yet.
 But comparisons to the great French forwards of the past two decades aren’t incredibly far-fetched.

-But perhaps Ekitike is already better than that.
-A friend of Ekitike told Goal: “He has the mentality of Kobe Bryant in a 19-year-old’s body.
+While a friend of Ekitike told Goal: “He has the mentality of Kobe Bryant in a 19-year-old’s body.
 If you tell him he’s only got 10 minutes left in a game, he’s not going to hide, but take it as a challenge.”

 He was first on the scene, like an enterprising police officer, as Anthony Lopes spilt a regulation shot and won the 50:50 challenge that followed.